-Year ended June 30, 2018 2017
+Year ended June 30, 2019 2018

-Programming and production \$ 3,392 \$ 3,392
+Programming and production \$ 848 \$ 3,392

-Broadcasting 195,480 198,267
+Broadcasting 82,878 195,480

-Management and general 1,695 1,695
+Management and general 424 1,695

-Total \$ 200,567 \$ 203,354
+Total \$ 84,150 \$ 200,567

 For capital assets partially financed with United States Department of Commerce, National Telecommunications and Information Administration (NTIA)/Public Telecommunications Facilities Program (PTFP) grants, the federal government requires a 10-year lien establishing it as the priority secured creditor.
 This is to enforce its reversionary interest in the fixed asset for a 10-year period (dating from the PTFP's approval of the final inventory for the grant) in case the Station defaults on the terms and conditions of the grant.
-The capital assets against which the Federal Government has a lien are:
+The capital asset against which the Federal Government has a lien is:

-Capital assets DOC Grant No. Original Cost Lien Through Radio tower 12-01-N06013 \$ 438,387 2019
+Capital asset DOC Grant No. Original Cost Lien Through Radio tower 12-01-N06013 \$ 438,387 2019

-NOTE 3: COMPENSATED ABSENCES
+NOTE 3: ACCRUED COMPENSATED ABSENCES

 Employees of the Station earn the right to be compensated during absence for annual leave (vacation) and sick leave pursuant to the College's policies.
 Leave earned is accrued to the credit of the employee and records are kept on each employee's unpaid (unused) leave balance.
-At June 30, 2018 and 2017, the estimated liability for compensated absences, which includes the employer's share of the Florida Retirement System and FICA contributions, totaled \$2,827 and \$3,518, respectively.
+At June 30, 2019 and 2018, the estimated liability for accrued compensated absences, which includes the employer's share of the Florida Retirement System and FICA contributions, totaled \$3,579 and \$2,827, respectively.